thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Sincerely, breaking with this way of working requires quite some expertise and experience.
 Changing this is not an overnight task.
 It requires a tremendous change in approach and mindset.
 It demands the adoption of a reasonable amount of organisational and technological changes.
-But, the problem is, however, organisations can only take a certain amount of changes at the same time.
+But, the problem is, organisations can only take a certain amount of changes at the same time.
 How can they pace that many changes?
 How can they organise and sequence this?
 Many organisations are overwhelmed and see the number of changes as insurmountable.
-Although it is enormously liberating once organisations have learned the required practices allowing them to move away from branching and enabling the fast flow of work through their value stream by adopting trunk-based development.
+Although it is enormously liberating once organisations have learned the required practices, allowing them to move away from branching and enabling the fast flow of work through their value stream by adopting trunk-based development.

 ## Acknowledgment